fxlv/cassandra-trireme/README.md

 Now, there might be a better way, but currently seems easiest is just to do many queries by specifying particular range of tokens.
 This is similar to how Cassandra Reaper does it.

-Very simple approach that seems to work for me is to use divide the 2^64 range by number in that is a power of 10.
+Very simple approach that seems to work for me is to divide the 2^64 range by number in that is a power of 10.
 So, for example if I use 10^18, this divides the 2^64 nicely into 18 splits.
 You can experiment with this number and the bigger the table the smaller number you can specify.
 So, for example for a 4M+ table, number 10^15 works well.